pagopa-archive/nteract-on-ckan/README.md

 nteract-on-ckan is a [customized](https://github.com/teamdigitale/daf-nteract) fork of [nteract](https://nteract.io/) that queries [ckan](https://ckan.org/) api throught an [api server](https://github.com/teamdigitale/pdnd-openapi-server) that exposes openapi 3 specifications.
 It enables to search and load directly from [data.gov](https://data.gov) in your notebook, but can be connected easily with every ckan you want.

-This repo contains the instructions for launching a working environment via docker compose and contains set of notebooks and tutorials.
+This repo contains the instructions for launching a working environment via docker compose and contains a set of notebooks and tutorials.

 - [Tutorial](notebooks-example/tutorial.ipynb)
 - [Analyses](notebooks-example/) for example about [mortality by cancer in Italian regions](notebooks-example/italy_mortality.ipynb) or [European election](notebooks-example/eu_elections_2019_italy.ipynb)